 For many women, “hair” is more than a four-letter word, but a rather serious beauty issue that requires strict attention and care.
-Men, on the other hand, are infamous for all but ignoring their hair until it turns gray or some goes missing.
+Men, on the other hand, are infamous for all but ignoring their hair until it turns gray or some goes missing and they feel the need to increase hair growth again.
 Androgenic Alopecia is looked upon as the cause of around 95% of hair loss.
 Androgenic refers to androgens, which are “masculine hormones” present in both men and women – dominant in males but vital to both – and alopecia means simply “baldness.”
 In men, we call it male pattern baldness – hair loss on the crown of the head.
 The female version of thinning hair is sometimes referred to as female pattern baldness.
 In order to take a holistic stance on hair, we’ll need to expand our vision to include overall health.
 Hair loss – or unhealthy hair in general – can be brought about due to the following factors:

 - Hormonal imbalances